lucky-wolf/DW2-XL/README.md

 ### v1.17.6
 - Renamed reactors to better fit the DW2 universe
 - Renamed quantum engines to compact ion engines
+- Tweaked automation policies to ensure race preferred hyperdrive in effect

 ### v1.17.5
 - Restricted Quameno from all irrelevant reactor techs